zjuradoq/BioCRNPyler/docs/membrane_features.rst

 Simple transport models the passive movement of substrates across the membrane through protein channels or pores.
 This mechanism enables molecules to move down their concentration gradient without energy input.
-It assumes the channel is always open or allows diffusion based on molecular properties, and does not involve binding or conformational changes.
+It assumes the channel is always open or allows diffusion based on molecular properties without involving binding or conformational changes.

 The ``Simple_Transport()`` mechanism involves a one-step reaction following the resulting reaction is a reversible diffusion-like process: